-The Vehicle Clamping Act 2015, which was signed into law in May 2015, comes into full effect on 1st October 2017.
+The Vehicle Clamping Act 2015 came into full effect on 1st October 2017.
 The Act provides for the regulation by the NTA of vehicle clamping activities in both statutory and non-statutory (privately-owned) clamping places throughout the State and also contains some other legislative provisions relating to clamping.

 The main provisions of the Act give the NTA the power to: